 Horror, for generations, has been reliant upon finding fresh minions… I mean fans… culled from the ranks of teenagers.
 There is a reason why so many genre films are teen-centric.
-It’s the time of expanding your boundaries, and facing your hopes and fears of the future just in front of you, and the back to school themes marry up your biggest fears and put them in a very familiar setting.
+It’s the time of expanding your boundaries, and facing your hopes and fears of the future just in front of you, and the back-to-school themes marry up your biggest fears and put them in a very familiar setting.

-Though not unique to the teen years, this is a time of heightened angst of the age group.
+Though not unique to the teen years, this is a time of heightened angst for the age group.
 Body horror fears of “What have I become!?!?!”
 (AKA Puberty) combined with the pressure of sexual awakening, and the peer pressure so prevalent in your teens all get manifested in the school-themed genre films.
 They also explore the dread and maliciousness of bullying and being the outsider.
 So many adolescents just want to fit in, as the social pecking order gets clearly defined, and roles are handed out.
 But school can be cruel.
 And the movies know how to exploit these themes.

 Let’s face it, being a teenager can suck, and horror movies are the outlet for many to apply those feelings to something they can bond with.